 Acupuncture is used by nearly one-third of the world as a primary health care system and many more use it as adjunctive therapy.
 The fundamental principle of acupuncture is to treat the person as a whole and to remedy not only the symptom but the root cause of illness and disease.
 To best practice this integrative methodology, Alexis believes that acupuncture cannot just be about needles.
 Her approach combines the best of Traditional Oriental Medicine, bodywork, and biomedical modalities to maximize your therapeutic experience.
 While open to any particular health challenge you may be facing, Alexis specializes in injury rehabilitation and treating acute or chronic musculo-skeletal pain conditions.

 Alexis feels fortunate to have treated a diverse group of clients from a variety of organizations, including those serving veterans, geriatric patients, the homeless, and athletes of all levels.
-She spent two years as an apprentice to renowned orthopedic acupuncturist Matt Callison, studying and participating in his sports medicine and injury rehabilitation protocols and just completed his 250+ hour Sports Medicine Acupuncture ® Certification course and is looking forward to assisting him in some of the 2015 courses.
+She spent two years as an apprentice to renowned orthopedic acupuncturist Matt Callison, studying and participating in his sports medicine and injury rehabilitation protocols, has completed his ~ 250 hour Sports Medicine Acupuncture ® Certification course and is looking forward to assisting him in some of the 2015 courses.
 She is fascinated by functional movement and recently received her Selective Functional Movement Assessment™ (SFMA) training and is excited to round out her practice with this functional approach.
 She has a passion for continued education and is always looking for opportunities to extend the benefits of acupuncture to local sporting, dance, and community organizations.
-In addition to making her clients feel better.
-Alexis enjoys photography, yoga, baking, crossfit and exploring all that the Pacific Northwest has to offer: hiking, camping, kayaking, and good food.
+In addition to making her clients feel better, Alexis enjoys photography,crossfit, yoga, baking and exploring all that the Pacific Northwest has to offer: hiking, camping, kayaking, and good food.

 Our mission at anatomy acupuncture is to maintain and restore health by the prevention and treatment of illness.
 At anatomy acupuncture we strive to provide you with the best possible care within our scope of practice.